wikimedia/operations-debs-varnish4/doc/sphinx/include/vtc-syntax.rst

 \-cleanup
         Once Varnish is stopped, clean everything after it.
-This is only used in one test and you should never need it.
+This is only used in very few tests and you should never need it.

 Once Varnish is started, you can talk to it (as you would through ``varnishadm``) with these additional switches::